workwithmayuresh/node-todo-cicd/README.md

 # node-todo-cicd

-Run these commands and check : TESTING
+Run these commands and check : Webhook is working properly

 `sudo apt install nodejs`